Series Blurb

-[DeepL Translation - needs review] The first full-length work outside of the "God's Chart" series!
-Do you want to be just a know-it-all?
+[DeepL Translation - needs review] Do you want to be just a know-it-all?"
 Rintaro Natsuki is a high school student.
-He has been living with his grandfather, who runs the Natsuki Bookstore.
+He has lived with his grandfather, who runs the Natsuki Bookstore.
 His life changed drastically when his grandfather suddenly passed away.
 Rintaro's aunt, whom he had never met, takes him in and while sorting through his books, he encounters a tigerneko that speaks human language behind a bookshelf.
-The tige...
+The tiger cat wants Rintaro's help to protect the books.
+Poignant and poignant!...

 Specs